-- Our inability to successfully consummate the pending acquisition of the East Coast Asphalt Operations; - · Any reduction in the quantities of crude oil and refined products transported in our pipelines or handled at our terminals and storage tanks; - · Any significant decrease in the demand for refined products in the markets served by our pipelines and terminals; - Any material decline in production by any of Valero Energy Corporation's McKee, Three Rivers, Corpus Christi East, Corpus Christi West, Texas City, Paulsboro, Benicia and Ardmore refineries or Tesoro Corporation's Mandan, North Dakota refinery; - Any downward pressure on market prices caused by new competing refined product pipelines that could cause Valero Energy Corporation to decrease the volumes transported in our pipelines; - Any challenges to our tariffs or changes in state or federal ratemaking methodology; - · Any changes in laws and regulations to which we are subject, including federal, state and local tax laws, safety, environmental and employment laws; - Any material decrease in the supply of or material increase in the price of crude oil available for transport through our pipelines and storage in our storage tanks; - Inability to expand our business and acquire new assets as well as to attract third-party shippers;
+- Our inability to successfully integrate the acquisition of the East Coast Asphalt Operations; - Any reduction in the quantities of crude oil and refined products transported in our pipelines or handled at our terminals and storage tanks;

-- The loss of Valero Energy Corporation as a customer or a significant reduction in its current level of throughput and storage in our facilities; - · Any inability to borrow additional funds; - Any substantial costs related to environmental risks, including increased costs of compliance; - · Any reductions in space allocated to us in interconnecting third-party pipelines; - Any material increase in the price of natural gas; - · Terrorist attacks, threat of war or terrorist attacks or political or other disruptions that limit crude oil production; and - · Accidents or unscheduled shutdowns affecting our pipelines, terminals, machinery, or equipment.
+- Any significant decrease in the demand for refined products in the markets served by our pipelines and terminals; - Any material decline in production by any of Valero Energy Corporation's McKee, Three Rivers, Corpus Christi, Texas City, Paulsboro, Benicia and Ardmore refineries or Tesoro Corporation's Mandan, North Dakota refinery; - Any downward pressure on market prices caused by new competing refined product pipelines that could cause our customers to decrease the volumes transported in our pipelines; - Any challenges to our tariffs or changes in state or federal ratemaking methodology; - Any changes in laws and regulations to which we are subject, including federal, state and local tax laws, safety, environmental and employment laws; - Any material decrease in the supply of or material increase in the price of crude oil available for transport through our pipelines and storage in our storage tanks; - · Inability to expand our business and acquire new assets as well as to attract third-party shippers; - The loss of Valero Energy Corporation as a customer or a significant reduction in its current level of throughput and storage in our facilities: - Any inability to borrow additional funds; - Any substantial costs related to environmental risks, including increased costs of compliance; - Any reductions in space allocated to us in interconnecting third-party pipelines; - · Any material increase in the price of natural gas; - · Terrorist attacks, threat of war or terrorist attacks or political or other disruptions that limit crude oil production; and - · Accidents or unscheduled shutdowns affecting our pipelines, terminals, machinery, or equipment.

-Additional information about risks and uncertainties that could cause actual results to differ materially from those contained in any forward-looking statements is contained under the caption "Risk Factors" in this prospectus supplement and in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2006 and our subsequently filed quarterly reports on Form 10-Q, which are incorporated herein by reference.
-The forward-looking statements included in this prospectus supplement and the documents incorporated herein by reference are only made as of the date of such documents and, except as required by securities laws, we undertake no obligation to publicly update forward-looking statements to reflect subsequent events or circumstances.
+Additional information about risks and uncertainties that could cause actual results to differ materially from those contained in any forward-looking statements is contained under the caption "Risk Factors" in this prospectus supplement and in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2007 which is incorporated herein by reference.
+The forward looking statements included in this prospectus supplement and the documents incorporated herein by reference are only made as of the date of such documents and, except as required by securities laws, we undertake no obligation to publicly update forward-looking statements to reflect subsequent events or circumstances.